Pipidae

-The Pipidae are a family of primitive, tongueless frogs.
+The Pipidae are a family of basal, tongueless frogs.
 There are 41 species in the family, found in tropical South America (genus Pipa) and sub-Saharan Africa (the three other genera).

 Description

 Pipid frogs are highly aquatic and have numerous morphological modifications befitting their habitat.
 For example, the feet are completely webbed, the body is flattened, and a lateral line system is present in adults.
 In addition, pipids possess highly modified ears for producing and receiving sound under water.
 They lack a tongue or vocal cords, instead having bony rods in the larynx that help produce sound.
 They range from 4 to 19 cm in body length.

 Taxonomy

 Morphological data suggest that Xenopus is the sister-group of all other pipids, whereas molecular data consistently suggest that Pipa is the sister-group of other pipids.